 I highly recommend a Digital SLR if you can afford one.
-I would be happy to help you make a wise, affordable purchase, but a Point and Shoot camera will still capture awesome images, you just won’t have as many accessories or options available to you as you would with a DSLR
+I would be happy to help you make a wise, inexpensive purchase, but a Point and Shoot camera will still capture awesome images, you just won’t have as many accessories or options available to you as you would with a DSLR

 2. An original or downloaded copy of your camera’s owner manual

-3. A selection of wide angle and zoom lenses
+3. Wide angle and zoom lenses

 4. A sufficient supply of memory cards